Marie-Sheela/javascript-functional-programming-array-methods-practice-Bank-account-login-transactions/README.md

 Login:
 login username and pin check.
 I display alert error message for unsuccesful login

+username:
+i create username using first letters of each word in the name. eg MZ for Mark Zuckerberg

 Timer:
 timer starts when user logs in. if user is idle for 2 mins, user is logged out.